yedhukrishnan/onemdm-server/README.md

 ![scripts](https://raw.githubusercontent.com/multunus/one-mdm/master/screenshots/onemdm_scripts.png)
 ![output](https://raw.githubusercontent.com/multunus/one-mdm/master/screenshots/onemdm_output.png)

 * **Execute arbitrary shell scripts on the device**: You can execute shell scripts on your device through One MDM.
 Once you click on `Run Script` button on the Devices page, you'll be taken to a new page where you can create a script to run on the device.
 If the device is rooted, you can also run commands which requires superuser permission by checking `Requires superuser permission`.
 Note that you may have to authorize your application for running superuser commands.
+Read more here: [Script Execution](https://github.com/multunus/one-mdm/wiki/Script-Execution)

 ## How to contribute to One MDM?